 Add a new button the form you created in the previous section.
 Double click the button and add the following code:

 Number1 = 10

 You'll get a wiggly line under IncrementVariable(Number1).
-To get rid of it, add the following Subroutine to your code (again, 2012 users don't need to add the ByVal):
+To get rid of it, add the following Subroutine to your code:

 Private Sub IncrementVariable(ByVal Number1 As Integer)